Driving can be dangerous and part of staying safe is using defensive driving when you are on the road. Plan on the unexpected and remain alert.

 Keep a safe distance from the vehicle in front of you so that you have enough time to brake if needed.
 In adverse weather conditions like fog or at nighttime, ensure the distance is greater between you and the car in front of you.
 If following a motorcycle or commercial vehicle, increase your distance as well.

-When you are injured in a collision with a reckless driver, speak to a lawyer at Greg Monforton & Partners.
+When you are injured in a collision with a reckless driver, speak to a personal injury lawyer in Windsor at Greg Monforton & Partners.
 Our personal injury lawyers are dedicated to helping you get your life back on track after an accident.